jyoungblood/0x00-laravel-deploy/readme.md

 ```

-Finally, add the deployment script to the `laravel/` directory:
+3 - Finally, add the deployment script to the `laravel/` directory:
 ```
 $ cd home/example/laravel
 $ curl https://raw.githubusercontent.com/hxgf/0x00-laravel-deploy/master/deploy-remote.sh -o deploy-remote.sh && chmod +x deploy-remote.sh
 ```

-You could edit the branch and PHP/Composer binary path variables at the beginning of this file, but (assuming you're using "main") it should be good to go as-is.
+NOTE: You could edit the branch and PHP/Composer binary path variables at the beginning of this file, but (assuming you're using "main") it should be good to go as-is.

 At this point, the site should be online at `https://example.com` and `https://staging.example.com` 🤞🤞